Regarding buildings damaged by Hurricane Ian:

 - It will become necessary to revise this repair mandate policy at a future date as the International Property Maintenance Code requires buildings to be kept in good repair.

-Accordingly, all property owners should be obtaining permits to repair or demolish their damaged buildings as soon as possible.
+Accordingly, all property owners should obtain permits to repair or demolish their damaged buildings as soon as possible.

 Note that the Florida Building Code (FBC) requires an issued permit prior to commencing construction.
 Construction activities started prior to receiving an issued building permit covering that scope of work are violations and will result in citations, fines, and/or other legal action.
 Debris can be picked up and windows boarded (to temporarily secure the building, etc), but an issued permit must be posted on the building site prior to reconstructing or repairing a building.